São Paulo Museum of Art: The building

 In the museographic area, Lina Bo Bardi also innovated by using tempered crystal sheets leaned on concrete blocks bases as display supports for the paintings.
 The intention is to imitate the position of the canvas on the painter's easel, but it also has roots in interwar Italian exhibition design.
 In the reverse of these supports, which are not used anymore, there were labels with information about the painter and the work.
 Paradoxically, the museum abandoned this model of exhibition at the end of the 1990s, when the method was beginning to be noticed and implemented by foreign institutions and artists.

 Between 1996 and 2001, the current administration of the museum undertook a vast and controversial reform.
 Despite the indispensable restoration of the general structure, dramatic changes implemented by the architect and former director of the institution Julio Neves included the substitution of the original floor conceived by Lina Bo, the installation of a second elevator, the construction of a third underground floor, and the substitution of the water mirrors for gardens.
 Some architects allege that the reform caused a profound distortion of Lina's original project.

+In 2021 the museum planned to build a 14-story 72 m high extension with an underground link to its current building, which was completed by the end of 2024 and opened in March 2025.
+The construction cost R$ 250 million and expanded the exhibition area from 10.485 m2 to 21.863 m2.
+The annex, called Edifício Pietro Maria Bardi, was built in a style of a modern black monolith, replacing completely the 1954 10-story art-deco styled Dumont Adams Highrise.
+From 2013 to 2019 there was a negotiation of R$ 13 million with mobile telephone company Vivo to build a 125 m high observation tower, of architect Julio Neves, in the place, but they were unsuccessful.